TejasweeSulekh/Advanced-Topics-In-Machine-Learning/README.md

 # Advanced-Topics-In-Machine-Learning
-Advanced Topics in Machine Learning - Autumn Semester 2023 - Indian Institute of Technology, Bombay
+Advanced Topics in Machine Learning

 ## This repository contains different models
-Done in this course as following:
+This repo contains multiple projects that I did for getting an understanding for more advanced topics in Machine Learning:
 - Federated Learning
 - LSTM Based Stock Market Trading System
 - Metric Learning and Generative AI